 - Roasted Breakfast Potatoes (in oven)

 Egg whites are pretty easy to make but you have to watch them.
 First separate your eggs and pour the white part of the egg into a mixing bowl.
 Turn on high speed and let the whites begin to form, which takes about 5 minutes.
 Once they are at stiff peaks, you can use them!
 If you do not have a standing mixer, they are great for projects like this so you don't tire out on a hand mixer.
+Nutritional information is automatically calculated with ingredients and serving size and may not be accurate.
+Please always double check with your own nutritional apps as well.

 Creating Egg Whites